key4hep/key4hep-tutorials/gaudi_ild_reco/README.md

   with `"EventDataSvc"` as name)
 - Add a `PodioOutput` algorithm to write EDM4hep output (don't forget to add it to the `algList` at the very end)
+  - (For the sake of this exercise) configure this to only write the `MCParticlesSkimmed`, `PandoraPFOs` and the `RecoMCTruthLink` collections
 - Attach the necessary in-memory on-the-fly converters between EDM4hep and LCIO (and vice versa)
   - For the conversion of the EDM4hep inputs to LCIO instantiate a